February 28, 2020: First Day of Julian Assange’s Extradition Hearing

 The new charges significantly expands on Assange’s earlier charge of “conspiracy to commit computer intrusion.”
 The scope of the indictment raises concerns among legal scholars about First Amendment protections for publishers of classified information.

-While Assange is not a traditional journalist, he nonetheless engages in the types of activities that reporters routinely do, such as getting documents and informations from sources and publishing it.
+While Assange is not a traditional journalist, he nonetheless engages in the types of activities that reporters routinely do, such as receiving documents and informations from sources and publishing it.
 First Amendment lawyer Floyd Abrams, when asked earlier by The Washington Post about Assange’s potential prosecution under the Espionage Act, responded, “If it violated the Espionage Act for WikiLeaks to gather information from sources not permitted to release it and then publish it, then what American newspaper could be free from risk?”

 Legal experts contend that the charges facing Assange are likely to be challenged on First Amendment grounds.
 “The Espionage Act doesn’t make any distinction between journalists and nonjournalists,” Matthew Miller, a former Justice Department official, told The New York Times.
 “If you can charge Julian Assange under the law with publishing classified information, there is nothing under the law that prevents the Justice Department from charging a journalist.”